dhoerl/NSOperation-WebFetches-MadeEasy/README.md

 ===============================

 UPDATES:
+  1.3 (11/10/12) Made changes after discovering issues when this class is getting pressured:
+    - Insure that operationCount is precise regardless of how many simultaneous delegate messages are queued at once
-  1.2 (7/26): New option for OperationsRunner to allows messaging with delegate on a specific thread 1.1 (7/12/12): broke WebFetcher into two classes, as the ConcurrentOperation class can more easily be re-used.
+	- The 'cancelOperations' message must be sent to the object, to avoid actually creating an object in 'dealloc' 1.2 (7/26/12): New option for OperationsRunner to allows messaging with delegate on a specific thread 1.1 (7/12/12): broke WebFetcher into two classes, as the ConcurrentOperation class can more easily be re-used.

 INTRO